Town of Grover History

 Location: In Grover, turn east off of Hwy 89 onto Lincoln County Road 172.
 Travel towards mountains 0.5 miles then turn right (south) onto dirt road which crosses a creek and proceeds approximately 0.2 miles to the cemetery.
 (GPS: 42.78772N 110.92192W)

-How Obtained: Bishop James Jensen, Sr., the first bishop of the Grover Ward, donated two acres of land for the establishment of a cemetery.
+How Obtained: Bishop James Jensen, Sr., the first bishop of the Grover Ward,

 History: by Ray S. Thruman